johntran/relay/docs/Modern-PersistedQueries.md

 The relay compiler supports persisted queries which is useful because:

-* the client graphql query becomes just an md5 hash which is usually shorter than the real query string.
+* the client operation text becomes just an md5 hash which is usually shorter than the real query string.
 This saves upload bytes from the client to the server.

 * the server can now whitelist queries which improves security by restricting the operations